 One can sound the alarm when a fox or raccoon approaches.

-For chickens confined to a coop or run, welded wire that is reinforced by mesh can protect the flock.
+For chickens confined to a strong coop or run, welded wire that is reinforced by mesh can protect the flock.

 Remember, wire netting on its own is not adequate protection.